Home > Partner Resources > For New Home Industry Professionals > ENERGY STAR Multifamily High Rise Program (New Construction) > Licensed Professionals

 The Licensed Professional must be a Professional Engineer or Registered Architect in good standing and possess a current license.
 The Licensed Professional should also have:

-The ENERGY STAR MFHR Developer partner or the Licensed Professional working on their behalf may engage a third party, who may not be a licensed professional, to conduct some or all of the inspections and diagnostic testing required per the ENERGY STAR MFHR Testing & Verification Protocols.
+The ENERGY STAR MFHR Developer partner or the Licensed Professional working on their behalf may engage another third party, who does not need to be a Licensed Professional, to conduct some or all of the inspections and diagnostic testing required per the ENERGY STAR MFHR Testing & Verification Protocols.
 However, the ENERGY STAR MFHR Submittal Validation Form must bear the seal and signature of the Licensed Professional who remains responsible for all work performed by others under his or her direction and control.
 The Certification Process page also outlines the responsibilities of both Developer Partners and Licensed Professionals during the design and construction phases.

-For more guidance on submittals, see Licensed Professional’s Guide to the ENERGY STAR Label for MFHR Buildings (636KB).
+For more guidance on submittals, see the Licensed Professional’s Guide to the ENERGY STAR Multifamily High Rise Program (105KB).

 There are two paths to earning the ENERGY STAR.
 Developers may choose a prescriptive package developed by EPA or a customized approach using ASHRAE approved energy modeling software.
 A list of required documentation and resources for both the Performance Path and the Prescriptive Path are included below and available for download on the Guidance Documents page in a downloadable .zip file.